 The Pro add-on is a separate plugin, so you can install and activate it without any hassle even if you’re already using the free plugin.

-Once you do, you'll, first off, get the option to add LinkedIn social login to your site:
+Once you make sure your website meets the plugin’s system requirements, you’ll, first off, get the option to add LinkedIn and 15 other providers to your site:

 And then you’ll also get a bunch of new options for each individual social network.